-Data centre operators and trade associations are committed to the European Green Deal, achieving the ambitious greenhouse gas reductions of the climate law, and leveraging technology and digitalization to achieve the goal of making Europe climate neutral by 2050.
-To ensure data centres are an integral part of the sustainable future of Europe, data centre operators and trade associations agree to take the following actions to make data centres climate neutral by 2030.
+The Climate Neutral Data Center Pact (the "Pact") is committed to the European Green Deal, achieving the ambitious reductions in greenhouse gas emissions and leveraging technology and digitalization to achieve the goal of making Europe climate neutral by 2050.
+To ensure data centers are an integral part of the sustainable future of Europe, we believe that data centers in Europe can meet the following thresholds:

-Energy Efficiency: Data centres and server rooms in Europe shall meet a high standard for energy efficiency, which will be demonstrated through aggressive power use effectiveness (PUE) targets.
+Energy Efficiency: Data centers and server rooms in Europe meet a high standard for energy efficiency, which are demonstrated through aggressive Power Use Effectiveness ("PUE") targets.

-- By January 1, 2025 new data centres operating at full capacity in cool climates will meet an annual PUE target of 1.3, and 1.4 for new data centres operating at full capacity in warm climates. - Existing data centres will achieve these same targets by January 1, 2030. - These targets apply to all data centres larger than 50KW of maximum IT power demand. - In recognition of the European Commission's interest in creating a new efficiency metric, trade associations will work with the appropriate agencies or organizations toward the creation of a new data centre efficiency metric.
-Once defined, trade associations will consider setting a 2030 goal based on this metric.
+- By January 1, 2025 new data centers operating at full capacity in cool climates will meet an annual PUE target of 1.3, and 1.4 for new data centers operating at full capacity in warm climates. - Existing data centers will achieve these same targets by January 1, 2030. - These targets apply to all data centers larger than 50KW of maximum IT power demand. - In recognition of the European Commission's interest in creating a new efficiency metric, the Climate Neutral Data Center Pact supports the creation of a new efficiency metric and is committed to working with the EU institutions to create this metric.

-Clean Energy: Data centres will match their electricity supply through the purchase of clean energy.
+Clean Energy: Data centers will match their electricity supply through the purchase of clean energy.

-• Data centre electricity demand will be matched by 75% renewable energy or hourly carbonfree energy by December 31, 2025 and 100% by December 31, 2030.
+• Data center electricity demand must be matched by 75% renewable energy or hourly carbon-free energy by December 31, 2025 and 100% by December 31, 2030.

-Water: Data centres at full capacity will meet a high standard for water conservation, demonstrated through the application of a location and source sensitive water usage effectiveness (WUE) target.
+Water: Data centres at full capacity must attain a high standard for water conservation, and this can be evidenced through the application of a location and source sensitive Water Usage Effectiveness ("WUE") targets.

-- By January 1, 2025 new data centres at full capacity in cool climates that use potable water will be designed to meet a maximum WUE of 0.4 L/kWh in areas with water stress. - The limit for WUE can be modified based on climate, stress and water type to encourage the use of sustainable water sources for cooling. - By December 31, 2040, existing data centres that replace a cooling system will meet the WUE target applied to new data centres.
+- By January 1, 2025 new data centers at full capacity in cool climates that use potable water will be designed to meet a maximum WUE of 0.4 L/kWh in areas with water stress. - The limit for WUE can be modified based on climate, stress and water type to encourage the use of sustainable water sources for cooling. - By December 31, 2040, existing data centers that replace a cooling system must meet the WUE target applied to new data centers.

-Circular Economy: The reuse, repair and recycling of servers, electrical equipment and other related electrical components is a priority for data centre operators.
+Circular Economy: The reuse, repair and recycling of servers, electrical equipment and other related electrical components is a priority for data center operators.

-- Data centres will set a high bar for circular economy practices and will assess for reuse, repair, or recycling 100% of their used server equipment. - Data centre operators will increase the quantity of server materials repaired or reused and will create a target percentage for repair and reuse by 2025.
+- Data centers must set a high bar for circular economy practices and will assess for reuse, repair, or recycling 100% of their used server equipment. - Data centers operators will increase the quantity of server materials repaired or reused and will create a target percentage for repair and reuse.

-Circular Energy System: The reuse of data centre heat presents an opportunity for energy conservation that can fit specific circumstances.
-Data centre operators will explore possibilities to interconnect with district heating systems and other users of heat to determine if opportunities to feed captured heat from new data centres into nearby systems are practical, environmentally sound and cost effective.
+Circular Energy System: In specific circumstances, the reuse of waste data center heat presents a great opportunity for energy.
+Data centere operators will explore possibilities to interconnect with district heating systems and other users of heat to determine if opportunities to feed captured heat from new data centers into nearby systems are practical, environmentally sound and cost effective.